aws-neuron/aws-neuron-sdk/neuron-customops/programming-guide/custom-c++-operators-devguide.rst

 Notice that the ``NEURON_LIBRARY`` macro is used in the same C++ file as the shape function.
 This is because the registration is loaded on the host.

 .. warning::
    Each model can only have one CustomOp library, and the library can have 10 functions registered.
+However, models using ``torch.sort`` cannot have any CustomOps.

 The custom op library is built by calling the ``load`` API in Python like:
 ::